Abul A'la Maududi: Islamic state

 The state can be called a caliphate, but the "caliph" would not be the traditional descendant of the Quraysh tribe but (Maududi believed) the entire Muslim community, a "popular vicegerency".
 (Although there would also be an individual leader chosen by the Muslim community.)
 Thus the state would be not a "theocracy", but a "theodemocracy".

 Maududi believed that the sovereignty of God (hakimiya) and the sovereignty of the people are mutually exclusive.

 Sovereignty of human beings is simply the domination of man by man, the source of most human misery and calamity.

 Governance based on sovereignty other than that of God's does not just lead to inferior governance and "injustice and maladministration", but "evil."

-Therefore, while Maududi used the term democracy to describe his state, (in part to appeal to Westernized Muslim intellectuals), his "Islamic democracy" was to be the antithesis of secular Western democracy which transfers hakimiya (God's sovereignty) to the people, who may pass laws without regard for God's commands.
+Therefore, while Maududi used the term democracy to describe his state, (in part to appeal to Westernised Muslim intellectuals), his "Islamic democracy" was to be the antithesis of secular Western democracy which transfers hakimiya (God's sovereignty) to the people, who may pass laws without regard for God's commands.

 The Islamic state would conduct its affairs by mutual consultation (shura) among all Muslims.

 The means of consultation should suit the conditions of the particular time and place but must be free and impartial.
 While the government follows the sharia law, when it comes to a question about which no explicit injunction is to be found in the sharia, the matter is "settled by consensus among the Muslims."
-Maududi favored giving the state exclusive right to the power of declaring jihad and ijtihad (establishing an Islamic law through "independent reasoning"), traditionally the domain of the ulama.
+Maududi favored giving the Islamic state exclusive right to the power of declaring jihad and ijtihad (establishing an Islamic law through "independent reasoning"), traditionally the domain of the ulama.